Assay

 Don't see your venue?
 Reach out — we add new venues as engagement demand justifies it.

-The questions managers ask before engaging — methodology, privacy, and how the verification work protects your strategy IP.
+The questions managers ask before engaging — methodology, privacy, and how the verification work protects your strategy IP while making the track record more credible.

 Copy-trading platforms make a manager's trades public so others can replicate them.
 This destroys the value of any strategy with finite capacity — front-running and replication erode the edge.
 Assay does the opposite: we verify the result of a strategy without exposing the strategy itself.
 Managers can prove their returns are real, methodologically sound, and consistent with a pre-declared benchmark, while keeping their signals, models, and trade-level decisions private.